Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Validation on Downstream Tasks

 We utilize ``performance loss'' to measure how well \langrank{} enhances cross-lingual performance in NLP tasks.
 Performance loss is defined as the relative loss in performance when transferring from the top-1 language chosen by \langrank{}, compared to the performance of the optimal source, for a given target language. \footnote{See Appendix \ref{app:downstream-metric} for the formal definition.} This setup demonstrates the real-world impact of language representations on cross-lingual transfer more accurately.

 Using only language distances as features, we conduct an ablation study by training \langrank{} with distances from different representations \footnote{See Appendix \ref{app:downstream} for the full setup, and hyperparameters.}.
-For the genetic modality, we ablate on the \uriel{+} and hyperbolic representations; for the typological modality, we additionally ablate on the representation applying Laplacian Score feature selection \cite{he2005laplacian} on \uriel{+} typological vectors, which was found to be a robust selection method for \langrank{} in \citet{ng2025moreeffectivenesscompacttypological}.
-Within each ablation and task, we conduct leave-one-language-out cross-validation (i.e. testing performance loss for each target language).
+For the genetic modality, we ablate on the \uriel{+} and hyperbolic representations.
+For the typological modality, we additionally ablate on the representation applying Laplacian Score feature selection \cite{he2005laplacian} on \uriel{+} typological vectors, which was found to be a robust selection method for \langrank{} in \citet{ng-etal-2025-less}.
+Within each ablation and task, we conduct leave-one-language-out cross-validation (i.e. testing performance loss for each target language, before averaging).

-Collecting scores across folds and ablations, we fit a linear mixed-effects model with performance loss as the dependent variable, three categorical variables indicating the representation used as fixed effects, and a random intercept measuring baseline \uriel{+} performance.
+Collecting scores across folds and ablations, we fit a linear mixed-effects model with performance loss as the dependent variable, three categorical variables indicating the representation used as fixed effects, with the intercept measuring baseline \uriel{+} performance.
+An additional random intercept is placed on the cross-validation fold.
 Model parameters are estimated via L-BFGS optimization.
-This approach allows us to estimate the impact of each representation, while accounting for variability across folds.
+This approach estimates the impact of each representation, while accounting for variability across folds.
+To further assess relevance to modern architectures, we additionally report results with LLaMA-3.1 on Taxi1500 in Appendix \ref{app:downstream-llama}.